diegozeng/Hippocampal-Sharp-Wave-Ripple-Detection-and-Analysis/README.md

 Hanning, Hamming, and rectangular).
 The hardware is still  Arduino due (32-bit cortex-m3 ARM).

-The input now are: 1.
-The sidelobe attenuation
+The input are:

+1. The sidelobe attenuation

 2. fc1 and fc2 (For hanning, hamming and retangular)

    fs1, fp1, fp2, fs2 (For kaiser)

 3. Sampling frequency (Users need to do calibration of the hardware setting in 'Calibration.ino'

 4. The input signal will convey into the Arduino due board through the analongInput(A0)

 The output will be exported by digitalOutput DAC0/DAC1, and the final results will be represented in the Oscilloscope.